robrohan/wefx/README.md

 ![Example Screenshot](https://raw.githubusercontent.com/robrohan/wefx/main/docs/wefx_shot.png)

+## Quick Start

+If you are using Ubuntu, you can run `make init` to install the correct version of clang and tools.
+If you are on another system, you will have to install `clang` yourself.

+Once installed, `make build` should compile `examples/example0.c` into WASM (if there are no errors).
+If successful, and if you have python installed, you can run `make serve` to start a simple HTTP server and browse to http://localhost:8000 to view wasm output.

 ## Using The Project

 The flow of the project has two steps: the build step, and the serve step: